-Whether for communication, entertainment, games, study, or online classes, most kids nowadays own mobile phones or tablets.
-This easy access and increased screen time put the guardians under more pressure.
-Now, they need to ensure that the young ones are protected from the ill-effects of technology.
+As a parent (or a guardian), you need to ensure that the young ones are protected from the ill effects of technology.
 And while Apple has some built-in parental monitoring features, these best parental control apps for iPhone and iPad give you many more tools to monitor and safeguard your children.
-Let’s check it out.
+Let’s check them out.

 - Verizon Smart Family

 1. MMGuardian: Editor’s choice